 And if you’re itching to get pregnant or are currently TTC, stick around—or scroll right to #8 below.

 Because if the products we use on our bodies are so unregulated, how about the ones we use in our bodies?

 For hours at a time.
 Every.
 Single.
 Month.

 Hoping to make peace with your privates?
 Switching to organic cotton tampons is something you’ll be thanked for profusely—scientifically speaking.
 Here are 10 reasons your V will love you for it.

 1. We Don’t Know What’s In Our Tampons

 Since we know that even products that do list their ingredients can’t always be blindly trusted, let’s just raise a red flag mentally.

-(In October 2019, New York passed the “Menstrual Products Right to Know Act” that changes this labeling for the state of New York.)
+In October 2019, New York passed the “Menstrual Products Right to Know Act,” changing this for their citizens.